Code & Data

 Astronomy Workflow

-A modular Python pipeline for extracting relative photometric light curves from ground-based CCD time-series observations, including calibration, image alignment, WCS-based source localization, aperture photometry, and light-curve output.
+A modular pipeline for extracting relative photometry from ground-based CCD images — calibration, alignment, WCS-based source matching, aperture photometry, and light curve output.

 Python Astropy Photutils Time-domain astronomy